m-soro/Business-Analytics/SQL-for-Data-Analysis/L4-Project-Query-Music-Store/README.md

   LIMIT 10;
 ```

-/* Query 2 - Used to get the aggregated table of countries with one customers grouped under 'Other' as country name, total number of customers, total number of orders, total value of orders, average value of orders. \*/
-/* Countries grouped in others are excluded in the analysis \*/
+Query 2 - Used to get the aggregated table of countries with one customers grouped under 'Other' as country name, total number of customers, total number of orders, total value of orders, average value of orders.
+Countries grouped in others are excluded in the analysis.

 ```
   WITH all_country_stats
   AS (SELECT